 We will not receive any proceeds from the sale of the class A common stock by the selling stockholders.
 However, we may receive up to \$2,155,000 in proceeds payable by a selling stockholder upon exercise of a warrant.
 While we currently intend to use these proceeds for working capital and general corporate purposes, we have considerable discretion in the application of the proceeds.
-You will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used in a manner agreeable to you.
-You must rely on management's judgment regarding the application of these proceeds.
-The proceeds may be used for corporate purposes that do not immediately improve our profitability or increase the price of our class A common stock.
+You will not have the opportunity, as part of your investment decision, to assess whether the proceeds may be used for corporate purposes that do not immediately improve our profitability or increase the price of our class A common stock.